defenseunicorns/go-oscal/docs/notes.md

 # Notes

+## Context

 The core logic/functionality as of this commit is based on a modified version of [gojson](https://github.com/ChimeraCoder/gojson).

-There is a quite a bit more modification/customization that will probably be required to seamlessly generate Go structs for OSCAL data types, so using the `gojson` tool directly is likely not a great choice.
-It doesn't support generating structs from XML (a supported OSCAL data format), which is a capability that we should aim to have at some point.
-There also hasn't been a commit made to the repository in 3.5 years, which is a concern in regards to security and reliability due to lack of active maintenance/development.

 There are multiple one-off, go modules available that are designed to generate Go structs from JSON schemas.